jfsax/java-kafka-ses/README.md

 # java-kafka-ses

+## requirements
+- java
+- maven
+- kafka

-instrunctions on how to setup, run and send/consume messages in Kafka: https://github.com/jfsax/kafka-basics
+`instrunctions on how to setup, run and send/consume messages in Kafka: https://github.com/jfsax/kafka-basics`

 ## before running the project
 - set the following environment variables: